-Try to access the <DNS/IP of your exposed BigchainDB service endpoint>:80 on your browser.
-You should receive a JSON response that shows the BigchainDB server version, among other things.
+If you are using the NGINX with HTTP support, accessing the URL http://<DNS/IP of your exposed BigchainDB service endpoint>:cluster-frontend-port on your browser should result in a JSON response that shows the BigchainDB server version, among other things.
+If you are using the NGINX with HTTPS support, use https instead of http above.